paketo-buildpacks/paketo-website/content/docs/howto/php.md

 | `port`  | Default: 6379 | no     | Redis instance port
 | `password` | Omitted if unset | no     | Redis instance password

-The configurations from the service binding are parsed and used to create a `php-redis.ini` file with session details, and its path is appended to the `PHP_INI_SCAN_DIR` for usage by PHP when the app starts up.

 When performing a build with the `pack` CLI, passing the service binding will look like the following: